Surviving Cancer:

 Patient Advocate

 I can’t offer medical advice because I’m not a doctor but I can find experts who may offer a potential solution.
-If you want me to find a second opinion, I’ll try to find a physician who is respected by his or her colleagues for their insight, compassion and experience with a particular focus on pre-eminent speakers at physician conferences.
+Second opinions can be extremely valuable.
+I’ll try to find a physician who is respected by his or her colleagues for their insight, compassion and experience with a particular focus on pre-eminent speakers at physician conferences.
 While, as a non-relative, I’m generally not allowed in patient/physician meetings, I’m available to discuss what was said and to research any options that might emerge from these meetings.

 The Use of AI